 The U.S. Patent and Trademark Office (USPTO) is the sole agency in the U.S. that processes utility patent and design patent applications.
 In Europe, the European Patent Office handles utility patents, and the Office for Harmonization in the Internal Market handles designs and trademarks.

 Also, in the U.S., there are some unique provisions for design applications that do not apply to utility patents.
 Other statutes, such as 35 U.S.C. § 112, apply to both types.

 Continuation-in-Part Design Patent Applications

-Deciding if a design patent application claims priority over an earlier filed application is challenging and may require help from a legal attorney, but if possible, filing a design patent application as a CIP of an existing application is usually the best route.
+Deciding if a design patent application claims priority over an earlier filed application is challenging and may require the help of an attorney, but filing a design patent application as a CIP of an existing application, if possible, is usually the best route.

 If you do decide that a CIP is your best choice, work with legal counsel to ensure that the CIP does not affect the priority date or the status of the earlier filed application as prior art.

 M.P.E.P. § 1504.04 outlines that a CIP affecting the “shape or configuration” of the design disclosed in a prior application does not receive the parent application's filing date.
 Moreover, the following guidelines were established under 35 U.S.C.
 121:

 - 15.74: The CIP receives the benefit of an earlier application only if it is needed (i.e., to avoid intervening prior art).